Soldato

-A soldato or soldier is the first official level of both the American Mafia and the Sicilian Mafia in the formal Mafia hierarchy or cadre.
+A soldato or soldier is the first official level of both the Sicilian Mafia and the Italian-American Mafia in the formal Mafia hierarchy.
 It is also commonly used as a rank in other Italian criminal organizations, such as the 'Ndrangheta and Camorra.
 The promotion to the rank of soldier is an elevation in the chain of command from the associate level.
 The associate, who is not an initiated member of the Mafia, must prove himself to the family and take the oath of Omertà in order to become an initiated made man and therefore rise to the rank of soldato.

 Picciotto (plural: picciotti) is often used to refer to a lower-level mafioso or soldato, but it usually indicates a younger, inexperienced soldato and may even be used loosely to refer to a closely connected, up-and-coming associate who is not necessarily a made man yet (and therefore not yet officially a "soldato").
-"Picciotti" usually perform simple tasks such as beatings, money collection, and robbery.
+"Picciotti" usually perform simple tasks such as beatings, money collection, robbery, kidnappings and homicide.